ssyiuo1337/Project-Cube/README.md

 13. **Spell engine** - Spell Engine is a mod that adds spells to the game.
 14. **cloth-config** - Cloth Config is a mod that allows you to configure your mods in a more user-friendly way.

-> **Note:** Make sure to always check for updates and compatibility with the latest versions of Minecraft and Fabric!
+> **Note:** Be sure to always check for updates and compatibility with the latest build versions!

 ## 🔧 Installation Guide